KKaraman/KKreactDirectory/README.md

 For more information please contact me using my [email](keremukaraman@gmail.com).

-The link for the budget tracker repo can be found [here](https://github.com/KKaraman/KKreactDirectory).
+The link for the react directory repo can be found [here](https://github.com/KKaraman/KKreactDirectory).

 If you liked this, you can see my other repositories at my [GitHub profile](https://github.com/KKaraman).